palewire/first-python-notebook/docs/prerequisites/python.rst

 Mac OSX
 *******

 If you're using Mac OSX, it's more likely that Python is already installed.
-If not, Mac users should install Python by following `these instructions <http://docs.python-guide.org/en/latest/starting/install/osx/>`_ offered by The Hitchhikers Guide to Python.
+Here's how to find out what version you have.

+.. youtube:: 3W6ZDfLYl_w